Chatterbox TTS Voice Channel

 - In the pyVideoTrans menu, go to

-TTS Settings->Chatterbox TTS. - API Address: Enter the address of this service, default is
+TTS Settings->Chatterbox TTS. - API Address: Enter the service address, default is

 http://127.0.0.1:5093. - Reference Audio (Optional): If you want to use voice cloning, enter the filename of the reference audio here (e.g.,

 my_voice.wav).
-Ensure this audio file is placed in thechatterboxfolder within the pyVideoTrans root directory. - Adjust Parameters: Tune
+Ensure this audio file is placed in thechatterboxfolder within the pyVideoTrans root directory. - Adjust Parameters: Adjust

 cfg_weightandexaggerationas needed for optimal results.

-- General Scenarios (TTS, Voice Assistant): Default settings (
+- General Scenarios (TTS, Voice Assistants): Default settings (

-cfg_weight=0.5,exaggeration=0.5) work well for most cases. - Fast-Paced Reference Audio: If the reference audio has a fast speaking rate, try lowering
+cfg_weight=0.5,exaggeration=0.5) work well for most cases. - Fast-Speaking Reference Audio: If the reference audio has a fast pace, try reducing

 cfg_weight(e.g.,0.3) and a higherexaggeration(e.g.,0.7or higher).
-Increasingexaggerationoften speeds up the speech, while loweringcfg_weighthelps balance it for a more deliberate and clearer pace.
+Raisingexaggerationusually speeds up the voice, while loweringcfg_weighthelps balance it, making the rhythm more deliberate and clearer.

 - In the pyVideoTrans menu, go to

-We provide a portable package win.7z containing all dependencies for Windows users, greatly simplifying the installation process.
+We provide a portable package win.7z for Windows users containing all dependencies, significantly simplifying the installation process.

 Download and Extract: